Young Rhiannon in the Temple of Isis Part 1

 COPYRIGHT 2022 BY MS LEWIS.
 ALL RIGHTS RESERVED

-Rhianikki stood in a straight line with the other five-year-old girls, and not even at the front of the line.
-They were all dressed the same, too, in white linen dresses with straps over both shoulders.
-No apron, no gold adornment, no precious stones.
+I, Rhianikki, firstborn of Pharaoh, stood in a straight line with the other five-year-old girls, and not even at the front of the line.
+We all wore the same white linen dresses with straps over both shoulders.
+We wore no silk aprons, no golden girdles, no precious stones.
 Our sandals were woven papyrus with long, pointed toes that curled up and back around—every pair, just the same.

 I hated it!

 We’d been told to line up here, in the temple garden, which was rife with fruit trees, fragrant herbs, and flowers of all sorts.
 There were twisting stone paths all through it, with wider stone floors for gathering.
-It was was open to the summer sky above, but surrounded all all sides by the gleaming Temple of Isis.
-Walls made white stone blocks bigger than I, blazed like the sun itself when the rays of Ra hit it just before sunset.
+It was open to the summer sky above but surrounded on all three sides by the gleaming Temple of Isis.
+Its fourth side was made of bushes and shrubs with an opening in the center for passing in and out, and beyond lay the desert.
+The temple’s walls were made of white stone blocks bigger than I, and they blazed like the sun when the rays of Ra hit it just before sunset.

-In the garden’s center was a fountain with a pool at its base.
-A golden statue of Isis stood on a raised stone dais as tall as a person, her wings spread wide.
-Her face, arms, and flowing skirt were carved of smooth black onxy.
-Her glorious wings, skirt, arm bands and headpiece, pure gold.
-Water flowed upward, as if by magic, bubbling out around her feet, tumbling down into the circular pool below.
+In one end of the garden, there was a fountain with a pool at its base.
+A golden statue of Isis stood on a raised stone dais as tall as a person.
+Her wings were spread wide, and arced forward, as if she were offering a hug.
+Her face, arms, and flowing skirt were carved of smooth black onyx.
+Her glorious wings, skirt, arm bands and headpiece were made of pure gold.
+Water flowed upward, as if by magic, bubbling out around her feet before tumbling down the head-high dais into the circular pool below.

-Priestess Elana, a beautiful, dark-skinned woman with long black hair that hung in a thousand braids, stood before us.
-She wore white linen too, but the front of her dress was pleated.
-Over one shoulder, she wore the red sash of the temple, and around her waist, the girdle of her station, a black cord with shot through with threads of silver and gold.
+A beautiful, dark-skinned woman with long black hair that hung in a thousand braids, stood before us.
+She wore white linen, too, but the front of her dress was pleated.
+Over one shoulder, she wore the red sash of the temple, and around her waist, the girdle of her station, a black cord shot through with threads of silver and gold.

-A breeze stirred the air, and I heard the ringing of chimes as the beautiful priestess went on.
+A breeze stirred the air and I heard the ringing of chimes.
+The beautiful priestess went on as if she’d sensed the fury inside me.
+Or more likely, she’d seen it in my eyes.

 I tilted my head and listened more closely.

 “Only the best, the most gifted girls and boys are sent to serve the gods.
-You are special, each and every one of you.”
+You are special, every one of you.”

 “Here you will learn of the gods, their stories and their history.
 You’ll learn how to properly serve them, and you will learn the secrets of magic.”

-But Priestesss Elana smiled at me.
+But Priestess Elana smiled at me.
 “Yes.
 Magic.”

 Something in her eyes spoke to something in mine, but only for a moment.
 It was as if she recognized my greatness already.
 “That is all for now.
 You may enjoy your breakfast here in the garden and then we will begin your lessons.

 I saw servants carrying trays laden with fruits and breads into the garden.
-These, they placed on flat topped onyx pedestals.
+These, they placed on flat-topped stands and pedestals.

 “You are pensive, Rhianikki?”

-I was stunned at Priestess Elena’s familiarity.
+I was stunned at Priestess Elana’s familiarity.
 “I am called ‘my lady, my sun, my princess,’ or ‘my goddess.'”

 “Yes, by those who served you in the palace.
 But here, you serve.
 In that way, you are equal to the rest of us here.”

-I blinked very slowly, because her words made no sense to me.
+I blinked very slowly because her words made no sense to me.
 None of the people here was my equal.
-Not Priestess Elana—not the High Priestess herself.
+Not Priestess Elana—not even Naiya, the high priestess herself.
 I was no longer convinced that even my father was my superior, having made the sand-headed decision to send me here.

 To serve.
 Ha!